It was midnight. My husband (the night owl in our relationship) heard my feet on our stairs and, before I even came into his sight, said—

 But dangit, I didn’t want to give it up!
 It’s more convenient to read using my Kindle app… It’s so delicious to watch a show in bed… It’s really, really hard to resist that final check-in on Instagram.

-But as I’m sure you know, the research on screen time before bed is not good.
+But as I’m sure you know, the research on tech before bed is not good.
 Blue light suppresses the body’s melatonin production and pushes back our circadian rhythms.
 Where blue light can be useful in shifting our cycles toward more wakefulness when we need it (like first thing in the morning), it has a negative effect when we want to go to sleep.

 But I didn’t really even need the research to tell me that; I could feel that my technology was often given my mind a second wind—right when I wanted it least.
-When I wanted rest… my mind suddenly wanted to replay every exchange with every human I’d ever met!
-Great timing, right?

 But like any normal human, I resisted the idea of shutting my electronics down early.